openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 Usually to inference model with the OpenVINO™ Runtime an user needs to do the following steps in the application pipeline:
 - 1. Create Core object
-- 2. (Optional) Read model from the disk
+- 2. Read model from the disk
  - 2.1.
 (Optional) Model preprocessing
 - 3. Load the model to the device
 - 4. Create an inference request